-The similarities between these two problems allow us to apply any existing DVFS algorithms on TCDPM to reduce the energy consumption of the system with some minor modifications in the schedulability analysis and/or speed modifications in TCDPM.
+The similarities between these two problems allow us to apply any existing DVFS algorithms on TCDPM to reduce the system's energy with some minor modifications in the schedulability analysis and/or speed modifications in TCDPM.

 In DVFS, the amount of work per unit time is reduced by decreasing the physical frequency of the processor.
 The processor runs the instruction at slow but constant rate.
 The schedulability of the sporadic task model in DVFS is preserved if $\frac{f_t}{f_m} \ge U$, where f_t is the processor's frequency at any time t and f_m is its maximum frequency.
 On the other side, the suspension of the execution in the cooling phase of TCDPM may cause some of the tasks to miss their deadlines under EDF.
-Lets consider one task in isolation to show how it can miss its deadline and then propose a method to avoid it.
+Lets consider one task in isolation to show its deadline miss and then propose a method to avoid it.
 Later in this section, this analysis is extended for multiple sporadic tasks.

-1) Single Task Case: Figure 5 represents TCDPM processing in an execution vs time graph commonly known as service curve.
+1) Single Task Case: Fig. 4 represents TCDPM processing in an execution vs time graph commonly known as service curve.
 The continuous line step function represents the idealcase, where the task starts its execution in the beginning of the active phase.
-The straight line beneath it shows the gradient of execution i.e. U{avail} .
-Assume, a worst-case scenario, i.e. the task arrives in the beginning of the cooling phase and suffers an initial delay of t_c , it may miss its deadline (see dotted step function in Figure 5).
+The straight line beneath it shows the gradient of execution i.e. Uavail.
+Assume, a worst-case scenario, i.e. the task arrives in the beginning of the cooling phase and suffers an initial delay of t_c , it may miss its deadline (see dotted step function in Fig. 4).
 This delay reduces the effective amount of work that a system should deliver per unit time to meet all deadlines in the system.
-Assume t_1 is the initial time instant and t_2 is any time instant such that $t_2 > t_1$ && $t_2 > t_c$.
+Assume t_1 is the initial time instant and t_2 is any time instant such that $t_2 > t_1 \&\& t_2 > t_c$.
 The amount of work done in ideal-case in the interval $\Delta t = t_2 - t_1$ will be equal to $\Delta t U{avail} = C_x$.
 While, in worst-case with an initial delay of t_c it will be equal to $U{avail}\Delta t - U{avail}t_c = C_y$.
-By substituting the value of C_x and rearranging, $C_x - C_y = U{avail}t_c$.
-This is the maximum delay that a task can have in its T_i .
+By substituting the value of C_x and rearranging, $C_x - C_y =$ $U{avail}t_c$.
+This is the maximum delay that a task can have in its minimum inter-arrival time T_i .

 To preserve the system schedulability, the effect of this additional delay of t_c should be accounted in the requested utilisation.
-The effect of this error is quantified by computing the requested utilisation U{req} as given Equation 13.
-The value of t_c is computed by considering the ideal-case (no blocking in the beginning of execution phase).
+The effect of this error is quantified by computing the requested utilisation U{req} as given Eqn.
+13. The value of t_c is computed by considering the ideal-case (no blocking in the beginning of execution phase).
 The scaling of $U{avail} \ge U{req}$ ensures that the extra amount of work done per unit time will be greater than or equal to $\frac{t_c}{P_i}$.
-The schedulability of the single task is ensured if its period satisfy the condition given in Equation 14.
-Both Equation 13 and Equation 14 are sufficient conditions.
-Equation 14 computes the number of active phases required to execute the task and adds the corresponding cooling phase, and ensures it is greater than the period/deadline of the task to preserve schedulability.
+The schedulability of the single task is ensured if its period satisfy the condition given in Eqn.
+14. Both Eqn.
+13 and Eqn.
+14 are sufficient conditions.
+Eqn.
+14 computes the number of active phases required to execute the task and adds the corresponding cooling phase, and ensures it is greater than the period/deadline of the task to preserve schedulability.